What Are The Reserves Used For?

 The Government’s assets are mainly managed by GIC.
 GIC is a fund manager, not the owner of the assets.
 It receives funds from Government for long-term management, without regard to the sources of Government funds, e.g. SGS, SSGS, government surpluses.
 The Government’s mandate to GIC is to manage the assets in a single pool, on an unencumbered basis5, with the aim of achieving good long-term returns.
 This allows GIC to take calculated investment risks aimed at achieving good long-term returns, without regard to the Government’s specific liabilities.

-GIC’s long term returns are thus not earned by managing only SSGS proceeds, but the combined pool of Government funds that it is tasked with managing for long-term returns.
+GIC’s long-term returns are thus not earned by managing only SSGS proceeds, but the combined pool of Government funds.
 If GIC were to manage SSGS proceeds directly through a separate, standalone fund, without the backing of the Government’s net assets, it would invest more conservatively, to avoid the risk of failing to meet obligations to CPF members – including not only a capital guarantee but the commitment to pay the minimum interest rates on CPF monies, regardless of market conditions.
 The fund would not be aimed at accepting risks that enable good long-term returns, but at avoiding any short-term shortfalls.
 The returns that such a fund would earn over the long term will be lower than what the GIC can expect to achieve with its current mandate of managing the Government’s pooled assets on an unencumbered basis.

 Read more about how CPF interest rates are determined.